-5.10 Budget Period and Period of Performance
+5.11 Budget Period and Period of Performance

-All NASA awards must state a budget period and period of performance.
+All NASA awards must state a budget period and period of performance, which can be found in the terms and conditions attached to each NASA award.
 The budget period is the time interval from the start date of a funded portion of an award to the end date of that funded portion during which recipients are authorized to expend the funds awarded, including any funds carried forward.
 A period of performance is the total estimated time interval between the start of an award and the planned end date, which may include one or more budget periods.
 Identification of a period of performance in an award does not commit NASA to fund the award beyond the currently approved budget period.